-The customer, project sponsor and project manager or consultant should specify:
+The customer, project sponsor, and project manager or consultant should specify:

 These are used to ensure that the criteria for success are met:

-Part of the Quality Lead’s responsibilities are to ensure that there are resources available to support any user when testing.
+Part of the Quality Lead’s responsibilities is to ensure that there are resources available to support any user when testing.
 For example, to help the user when testing, when reporting issues and to help validate the issues against the test environment.

-Access to the Adobe Support Portal is crucial for submitting tickets about any product based issues that may arise during implementation.
+Access to the Adobe Support Portal is crucial for submitting tickets about any product-based issues that may arise during implementation.

 Access should be allocated to key members of the team.